yiwu3microsoft/nunchaku/README.md

 }
 ```

+## Contribution
+We warmly welcome contributions from the community!
+To get started, please refer to our [contribution guide](docs/contribution_guide.md) for instructions on how to contribute code to Nunchaku.

+## Contact Us

+For enterprises interested in adopting SVDQuant or Nunchaku, including technical consulting, sponsorship opportunities, or partnership inquiries, please contact us at muyangli@mit.edu.

 ## Related Projects

 * [Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models](https://arxiv.org/abs/2211.02048), NeurIPS 2022 & T-PAMI 2023